Orecchiette with Broccoli Rabe (rapini) from Puglia.

 In Puglia, orecchiette are still often made by hand and, of course, this pasta is delicious when homemade.
 I used fresh orecchiette, which I’m lucky enough to be able to buy locally.
 If you don’t want to make the pasta yourself and cannot buy it fresh, many pasta producers sell good quality dried orecchiette.
 Certainly, this recipe can be made with other types of pasta such as cavatelli or penne, but somehow broccoli rabe and orecchiette belong together.

 The simplest way this dish is eaten involves just boiling the pasta and greens together and then dressing them with extra virgin olive oil, grated cheese and pepper.
 Some people don’t boil the pasta and greens together.
 They boil the pasta in the water in which the broccoli rabe was first cooked.
 In the past, the poorer people didn’t use olive oil, as this was reserved for the rich.
 Instead, they fried the orecchiette with broccoli rabe in lard before eating it.

 The recipe I followed is probably the most popular today.
 It requires a little more work and a couple more ingredients but is still super simple.
 I cooked the broccoli rabe and orecchiette together, starting with the greens and then I added the pasta a bit later.
 Fresh pasta requires less cooking.
 If you are using dried pasta you can cook it with the vegetables at the same time.

 While the pasta and greens were cooking, I fried the garlic and anchovies in extra virgin olive oil (you can also add fresh peperoncino if you want it a little spicy).
-Then all you need to do is drain the pasta, mix it with the garlic etc and add grated cheese or toasted breadcrumbs before serving!
+Then, all you need to do is drain the pasta, add it to the pan with the garlic etc and add grated cheese or toasted breadcrumbs before serving!
 Fast, simple and delicious!
 I’m sure if you try it, you’ll love it!